mahkande/sass-starter-kit/README.md

 * gulp-concat
 * gulp-rsync

-## Sass/SCSS setup
+## SASS/SCSS setup

-SASS Starter Kit comes with a .scss file setup and existing @import declarations to the very common web components.
-FastShell hopes to help those out who aren't sure about structuring a CSS project confidently as well as getting them setup with using a CSS PreProcessor.
+The SSK (SASS Starter Kit) comes with a .scss file setup and existing @import declarations to the very common web components.
+The SSK hopes to help those out who aren't sure about structuring a CSS project confidently as well as getting them setup with using a CSS pre-processor.
 The basic idea:

-* `mixins` holds all Sass/SCSS mixins, FastShell ships with a few helpers
+* `mixins` holds all SASS/SCSS mixins, SSK ships with a few helpers
-* `module` holds modules, more Object-Orientated components and a generic app.scss for everything else, all file names should be modular/OO.
+* `module` holds modules, more Object-Orientated components.
+All file names should be modular/*.scss.
 * `partials` holds the blueprints for the project, the header, footer, sidebar and so on.
 * `vendor` holds any files that are third party, such as the font awesome icons CSS
 * `style.scss` imports all the necessary files from the above folders, when adding new files be sure to add it inside this file.